 Some schools, such as Berkeley, routinely offer the option to add an essay to your application.
 Others may welcome an additional letter of recommendation or updated transcripts.
 In some cases, a visit or other personal contact may help.
 If your only contact with the school has been the Common App, you might not be seen as being genuinely interested and therefore less likely to be offered a spot in the first round.
 (That being said, colleges recognize that travel can be a hardship; other personal contacts such as phone calls, emails or meetings off campus also effectively indicate interest.)

-At some schools, the pot is split up “first come first served.”
+At some schools, the financial aid pot is split up “first come first served.”
 Merit aid may not be an option for those accepted off the wait list.
 How soon after an acceptance does the school offer an aid package?
 Is the school affordable without it?

-If housing is not guaranteed for all incoming students, how fast does it fill up and what are the other options?
+If on-campus housing is not guaranteed for all incoming students, how fast does it fill up and what are the other options?
 If off-campus housing is the only option, how much are the rents?
 Does the college have relationships with area landlords or help match roommates?